 Cirque Corner

 -------------

-It all started in Baie-Saint-Paul, a small town near Québec City, in Canada.
+Cirque du Soleil's story is one about a group of young people who wanted nothing more than the freedom to dream a dream.
+It's a tale of individuals like Guy Laliberté, Gilles Ste-Croix, Guy Caron, Normand Latourelle and Daniel Gauthier, amongst many, many others, who came forward at special moments in a time of creative ferment and great energy in Quebec, to cultivate and move that dream forward, and to eventually share their inspiration with the world.
+It all started in Baie-Saint-Paul, a small Canadian town near Québec City, in 1980.
 In this haven of creativity, whose rural charm attracted artists, artisans and tourists alike, a group of young street performers mixed in with the crowd.
 Loud, eccentric, brash and impossible to avoid, they walked on stilts, juggled, breathed fire and played music.
-They were Les Échassiers de Baie-Saint-Paul (the Baie-Saint-Paul Stilt walkers); a street theatre group founded by Gilles Ste-Croix, and already the townsfolk were impressed and intrigued by them.
-Including one Guy Laliberté, barely 20 years old.
+They were Les Échassiers de Baie-Saint-Paul (the Baie-Saint-Paul Stilt walkers); a street theatre group founded by Gilles Ste-Croix.
+But long before Les Échassiers walked the bay, the Charlevoix region was an ideal location for generations of young urbanites to embark to on a quest to find their roots, to seek a balance between Man and Nature, to live in love and harmony.

+Cirque Corner